Kathiawari Cholay Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 Tips:

-3. Soak chickpeas overnight if possible otherwise can be soaked in hot water for a minimum of 6 hours for urgent cooking
+2. Soaking the chickpeas overnight is ideal; however, if time is short, they can be soaked in hot water for a minimum of 6 hours for quicker cooking.

 kathiawari cholay

-If you have tried this Kathiawari Cholay Recipe then don’t forget to rate the recipe.
+If you have tried this Kathiawari Cholay Recipe, don’t forget to rate it.
 You can also follow me on social media to see what’s latest in my kitchen!

 Facebook